mantidproject/mantid/docs/source/algorithms/PowderDiffILLDetScanReduction-v1.rst

 -----------

 The NeXus files for D2B contain raw data and pre-calibrated data.
 Either of these can be used when loading.
+Note that, when reading the calibrated data, the even-numbered tubes will not be flipped, since they are flipped in the nexus files already.

 Normalisation Options
 ---------------------